jespyxis/kubeintro/Kubectl_Primer/step2/text.md

 ### **Challenge**

-Execute the command to obtain the scructure of the *node API resource*.
+Execute the command to obtain the structure of the *node API resource*.

 Based on the obtained information, issue a GET command to obtain for each node its name, memory capacity and allocatable memory